SamFissure/AI-that-Plays-Konane/README.md

 Konane.cpp is an effective AI, but not optimal, this will be fixed in the hobbyist phase
 __________________________________________________________________________________________________________________________________
-AS OF 3/25/2020 THE COMPETITION HAS PASSED AND THIS IS PURE HOBBYIST!!
+This is now hobbyist.
-What that means:
+What that means for the code:
-This program will be refactored in the following ways
+This code will be refactored in the following ways
 1. it will become more OOP where possible, some global constants MAY become class-member variables.
 Other alterations will be made to improve modularity and user-friendliness.
 2. the original (and KonaneAgain) will be preserved for performance reasons and comparative testing.